Modality Inflation: Energy Characterization and Optimization Opportunities for MLLM Inference: Characterizing Energy and Power in MLLM Inference

 \subsection{Experimental Setup}

 \textbf{Models.} We select four representative MLLMs, including LLaVA-1.5 \cite{liu2024improved}, LLaVA-OneVision\cite{li2024llava}, Qwen2.5-VL\cite{bai2025qwen2}, and InternVL3 \cite{zhu2025internvl3}, which span a range of vision encoder designs and tokenization strategies, as explained in Table \ref{tab:models}.
-Together, these models represent common architectural choices in modern MLLMs, including fixed patch tokenization, any resolution tiling, compressed ViT based encoding, and query based token reduction.
+Together, these models represent common architectural choices in modern MLLMs, including fixed-patch tokenization, any-resolution tiling, compressed ViT-based encoding, and query-based token reduction.
 All models use LLM backbones in the 7B–8B parameter range, and three of them share the same LLM backbone architecture.
 This controlled selection allows us to isolate the impact of vision encoding and visual tokenization on energy consumption and keep the backbone scale comparable.

 \textbf{Workload.} To isolate the impact of visual modalities, we fix the text prompt across all experiments.
 For image inputs, we use two configurations: (1) an iso-resolution setting fixed at $512\times512$, which lies within the commonly used resolution range observed in real workloads (Figure~\ref{fig:workload-heterogeneity:b}) ; and (2) scaled inputs, where we vary image resolution and image count to characterize the sensitivity of each architecture to input complexity.